viniciusdacal/redux-arc/docs/advanced/RequestMiddlewares.md

 In the code above, instead of apply the middleware to all login requests, we apply to the single call we are doing.

 ## Before request middlewares
 In the previous example we used the applyPoint `'onResponse'`, because we wanted to access the response value.
-In the following example, we are going to use the applyPoint `'beforeRequest'`, because we will process and change the payload before it goes to the request.
+In the following example, we are going to use the applyPoint `'onRequest'`, because we will process and change the payload before it goes to the request.

-## Saving a user
+## Saving an user
 So, let's imagine you would like to create and update a user, but you wouldn't like to configure two different requests to do that.
 You would rather to config a single request named **save** and when you call it passing a user without an id, it would understand that you were intending to do a creation request, otherwise, it would assume you were trying to update the user, and would do the necessary changes on the request data to ensure the update would work.
 You could create a middleware to handle that scenario, and name it **createOrUpdate**.
 Let's do it.